-There is a need for more African scholars and scientists to contribute to innovation and development on our continent and to enhance Africa’s participation in the knowledge economy.
-Due to the rapid increase in doctoral enrolments at African universities in recent years, many more well-prepared supervisors are needed at African universities.
+Over the past six years CREST has offered a comprehensive academic training course for doctoral supervisors on the African continent.
+There is an ever-growing need for more African scholars and scientists to contribute to innovation and development on our continent and to enhance Africa’s participation in the knowledge economy.
+Due to the rapid increase in doctoral enrolments and graduates at African universities over the past two decades, many more well-prepared supervisors are needed at African universities.

 Doctoral studies in Africa: The need for the doctorate and the state of doctoral studies in Africa